 This homemade applesauce is a good source of vitamin C and provides a decent amount of fiber for your diet.

-Also, did you know that you can substitute applesauce for oil in when baking things like brownies?
+You don't just have to serve it with pork chops.
+It makes a great snack or topping to french toast and vanilla ice cream.
+Also, did you know that you can substitute applesauce for oil when baking things like brownies?

 - 24 apples peeled and chopped